Subword complexes via triangulations of root polytopes: Pipe dream complexes as triangulations of root polytopes

 Moreover, the fixed rows of crosses do not affect the ladder moves we can make on the remaining crosses.
 This allows us to get exactly the reduced pipe dreams for the permutation $1w$, where the diagram of $w$ is the diagram of $\pi$ after ignoring the fixed rows and shortest column, i.e., $w$ has diagram $(\lambda_1-(k-l), \lambda_2-(k-l), \ldots, \lambda_{z-1}-(k-l))$.

 The following example illustrates the lemma above.

-\begin{example} Let $1\pi=[15423]$ and suppose $l=1$, i.e., we are fixing one cross in position $(1,4)$ and elbow in position $(2,4)$, see Figure \ref{ex:fixelb}.
-The elbow in entry $(2,4)$ causes row 3 to consist of only crosses.
-The elbow in position $(2,3)$ is also forced because no ladder move of the remaining crosses would yield a cross in this position.
-Therefore the reduced pipe dreams for $[15423]$ with a cross in entry $(1,4)$ and elbow in $(2,4)$ correspond with the reduced pipe dreams for $[1432]$.
+\begin{example} Let $1\pi=[164235]$ and suppose $l=1$, i.e., we are fixing one cross in position $(1,3)$ and elbow in position $(2,3)$, see Figure \ref{ex:fixelb}.
+The elbow in entry $(2,3)$ causes row 3 to consist of only crosses.
+Therefore the reduced pipe dreams for $[164235]$ with a cross in entry $(1,3)$ and elbow in $(2,3)$ correspond with the reduced pipe dreams for $[15234]$.
 The diagram of this latter permutation has fewer columns.

 \end{example}

 \bl Given $\pi=1\pi'$, $\pi'$ dominant, where the length of the shortest column of the diagram of $\pi'$ is $k$, the set $S$ of noncrossing alternating spanning trees of the directed transitive closure of $T(\pi)$ is a disjoint union $S=S_0\sqcup \cdots \sqcup S_{k}$, where